Finding Housing and Non-Accessible Housing

 • lists of accessible and adaptable units in the community you prefer

-• decide where to apply for housing
+• pick where to apply for housing

-• make out housing applications
+• fill out housing applications

 • advocate with the housing manager